Grapefruit Ricotta Cake

 Ricotta cheese makes this pound cake extra moist, and the sweet grapefruit cream cheese frosting is the perfect balance to the tart cake.
 You will love the bright citrus flavor in this Grapefruit Ricotta Cake.

-I am not a huge grapefruit eater.
-I enjoy half a grapefruit with breakfast maybe a couple of times a year.
-We have recently started getting a Farm Fresh to You delivery of fresh fruits and vegetables each week, and our box has included the juiciest, most delicious grapefruits.
+I made this recipe for my recent birthday.
+I had trouble deciding between this and my lemon ricotta cake both are so delicious.
+While I enjoy half a grapefruit with breakfast occasionally, we have recently started getting a produce box delivery of fresh fruits and vegetables each week, and our box has included the juiciest, most delicious grapefruits.
 I think I might be getting hooked on grapefruit!
 It was only a matter of time before I tried baking with these tart citrus fruits.
-(If you live in the delivery area and want to sign up for Farm Fresh, be sure to enter my referral code, KRIS8174.
-We will both get a discount! 😉 )

 The ricotta cheese makes this cake extremely moist, and it’s more of a dense pound cake than a light and fluffy cake.
 Which is awesome but I just want to make sure you know what to expect if you make it.
 There’s a definite tartness from the grapefruit, which is delicious paired with the cream cheese frosting.
 And since this Grapefruit Ricotta Cake with Cream Cheese Frosting is in the shape of a loaf it’s totally acceptable to eat a slice for a snack or breakfast, right?